graphile/crystal/postgraphile/website/postgraphile/behavior.md

   see details about a `users` when it's returned by a function or similar.
 (In this case the `codec` has `select` but the `resource` has `-select`.)
 - `resource:select` - can select rows from this resource
+- `insert:resource:select` - can select the row that was inserted (on the mutation payload)
+- `update:resource:select` - can select the row that was updated (on the mutation payload)
+- `delete:resource:select` - can select the row that was deleted (on the mutation payload)
 - `resource:insert` - can insert into this resource
 - `resource:update` - can update a record in this resource
 - `resource:delete` - can delete a record in this resource